 If you’re considering facial plastic surgery — facelift, brow lift, nose job, blepharoplasty, neck lift, or any other surgery on your face or neck — your first goal is to identify the plastic surgeons who specialize in facial plastic surgery.
 Ideally, they should be trained both in cosmetic facial plastic surgery and also otolaryngology, which focuses on the function of facial structures, including the jaw and nose.

 What is a general plastic surgeon?

 A general plastic surgeon is trained to repair physical defects and to restore function and a normal appearance to any body part that has been injured, abnormal at birth, or which could be improved aesthetically.
-Plastic surgeons receive their training during their residency, after completing medical school.
+Plastic surgeons in New York receive their training during their residency, after completing medical school.

 To be board-certified in plastic surgery by the American Board of Plastic Surgery, you must be trained in six areas, one of which is devoted to cosmetic surgery.
 This training includes all cosmetic plastic surgery procedures, not just those devoted to the face.
 So a general plastic surgeon can reshape your entire body — performing procedures such as breast lifts and augmentations, tummy tucks, and liposuction — whereas a facial plastic surgeon is trained only in facial procedures.

 A facial plastic surgeon’s training is solely focused on reconstructing and making aesthetic improvements to a patient’s face, head, and neck.
 We develop a deep knowledge of the anatomy of the face, including bones, muscles, tendons, cartilage, and skin.

 What’s the process for becoming a facial plastic surgeon?